-As I sit on this flight to Oskemen, Kazakhstan, I cannjot help but meditate.
-Almost no Kazakh knows of Nashville; almost no Nashvillian knows of Oskemen.
+As I sit on this flight to Oskemen, Kazakhstan, I cannot help but meditate.
+Almost no Kazakh knows of Nashville; almost no American knows of Oskemen.
 Wherever we are is whatever we know.
-Orientation is everything.
+Our orientation is everything.

-Without orientation, there is neither time nor space, neither difference nor boundary; only a vast oneness of being, so abstract in its unfathomable infinity that it is, essentially, meaningless.
-There is no meaning.
-There is nothing at all.
+Without orientation, there would be neither time nor space, neither difference nor boundary: only a vast oneness of being, so abstract that it is, essentially, meaningless.
+There would be no meaning.
+There would be nothing at all.

-There is no light and no breath, no sight and no gravity.
-Where is the surface, where is the ocean floor?
+No light and no air, no sight and no gravity.
+Which way is the surface, which way is the ocean floor?
 Your consciousness demands an orientation.
-Yet here, there is no up, no down, nothing relative to anything at all.
-There is only water: one entity, inconceivable and non-conceptual, as overwhelming as it is unknowable.
+Yet here, there is no up, no down, nothing relative to anything else.
+There is only one entity, water: inconceivable and non-conceptual, overwhelming and unknowable.

-But to imagine a sky above, or a solid earth below?
-To imagine the warmth of sunlight, or the cold chill of its absence — to feel the psychokinetic pull of a planetary mass, or the weightlessness of a space without it?
-This is to create difference, through direction, through relativity.
+But to imagine a sky above, or a bedrock below?
+To imagine the warmth of sunlight, or the cold sting of its absence — to feel the psychokinetic pull of a planetary mass, or the weightlessness of a space without it?
+This is to conceive of difference within unity, through direction, through relativity.

-An empty sky is nothing, but a sky filled with starlight?
-It is a map: navigation through constellation, for sailors at sea (and what else have we ever been?).
+An empty sky is nothing — but a sky filled with starlight?
+That is a map: navigation through constellation, for sailors at sea (and what else have we ever been?).

 Ex nihilo, nihil fit: out of nothing, nothing comes.
 Yet from the concept of one comes another.
-Thus originates orientation: we are somewhere and something, not somewhere and something else.
+Thus originates orientation: we begin to see ourselves as somewhere and something, and not something else.

 Such orientation is necessary, perhaps even the very foundation of consciousness.
 We live only by and through it.
-Without it, we are — but we are nothing.
+Without it, we still may be — but we are nothing.

 I am man, you are woman.
 I am American, you are Kazakh.
 I am Christian, or nothing; you are Muslim, or nothing.
 We are in heaven or hell, together or alone — we both are, yet we are not the same.

-Our slices of earth revolve around the same sun, in different times, in a multiverse of endless suns and infinite darkness.
-To each our own alignments, to each our own orientation.
+Our slices of earth revolve around the same light, at different times, in a universe of endless suns and infinite darkness.
+Each has its own own alignment, each its own orientation.

-I have traveled by plane across the earth, accomplishing what for nearly all of history has been impossible (if not across multiple generations of innumerable lifetimes).
+I am now traveling by plane across the earth, accomplishing what for nearly all of history has been impossible (if not across multiple generations of innumerable lifetimes).
 I am entering a portal to another place and time.
 My watch appears to be broken.

 Nothing, that is, until we learn that we can orientate to anything at all — from lands unseen, to concepts unformed.